the-drunk-coder/megra-doc/docs/tutorial/sequence-generator-types.md

 ## The Inference Generator

-The loop generator is good to create more or less repetetive sequences from abstract descriptions, But what if you want something more controlled ?
+The loop generator is good to create more or less repetetive sequences from abstract descriptions , But what if you want something more controlled ?
 If you want to create generators from a set of rules, the 'infer' generator will take them and infer a generator from them.
 This is also a good opportunity to explain what the markov chains (of probabilistic finite automata, PFA for short) are doing.